What Is Demand Unit?

 What is a demand unit?

 A demand unit is a group within a company with its own budget, decision-making authority, and buying process.
 Large enterprises often have multiple demand units making independent purchasing decisions across departments, divisions, or regions.
+This is a common area of focus for account-based marketing teams working to improve their approach to Demand Unit.

 When should ABM teams think about demand units?

 Demand unit thinking is most relevant for enterprise accounts with $1B+ revenue and complex structures.
 Mid-market accounts with centralized purchasing can be managed at the account level.
 Consider demand units when you see multiple independent buying processes within a single company.
+This is a common area of focus for account-based marketing teams working to improve their approach to Demand Unit.

 How do demand units affect ABM strategy?

 Each demand unit needs its own campaign, messaging, and buying committee map.
 Track pipeline per demand unit rather than per account.
 Use demand unit insights for land-and-expand strategies where you win one unit and expand to others.
+This is a common area of focus for account-based marketing teams working to improve their approach to Demand Unit.